aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-spreadsheet-to-csv/_index.md

 ### Error Codes

+- **200 OK** – CSV file returned successfully.
-- **400 Bad Request** – Invalid Aspose.Cells Cloud API URI.
+- **400 Bad Request** – Invalid Aspose.Cells Cloud API URI or malformed request parameters.
 - **401 Unauthorized** – Invalid access token, or invalid client ID and secret.
 - **404 Not Found** – The spreadsheet file is not accessible.
 - **500 Server Error** – The spreadsheet encountered an anomaly while obtaining calculation data.

 ## Where Should You Use the Convert Spreadsheet To CSV API?